Symbiotic star candidates in Gaia Data Release 3: A catalog of known symbiotic stars

 Figure~\ref{fig:systs_ruwe_v_parallax}, provides some evidence of this effect in our catalog of symbiotic stars.
-The majority of the dozen stars with parallax above 1~mas, where orbital motion is clearly resolvable, have \ruwe\ well above 1.3, as expected.
+The majority of the dozen stars with parallax above 1~mas, where orbital motion is clearly resolvable, have \ruwe\ well above 1.3, the nominal threshold for binarity adopted here.
 Stars with parallax below about 0.1~mas have predominantly low \ruwe, since orbital motion is lost in the noise.
 In between, stars show a mix of high and low \ruwe, though the majority trend to lower values.
-We conclude that \ruwe\ is a potentially useful indicator of symbiotic stars, though not a strong one.
+We conclude that \ruwe\ is a potentially useful indicator of symbiotic stars, though not a strong one \citep[see also][Appendix A therein]{merc2025}.

-Figure~\ref{fig:systs_ruwe_v_parallax} distinguishes sources two ways.
+Figure~\ref{fig:systs_ruwe_v_parallax} distinguishes sources in two ways.
 First, the figure shows X-ray cross-matches (diamond-shape symbols) for comparison with sources with no detected X-ray emission.
 The X-ray bright sources are concentrated at distances within a few kiloparsecs, the result of flux limits in the survey \citep[e.g.,][]{freund2024}.
-Second, Figure~\ref{fig:systs_ruwe_v_parallax} distinguishes sources that have accurate parallaxes ($\text{\poe} > 5$) from those that do not.
+Second, Figure~\ref{fig:systs_ruwe_v_parallax} indicates sources that have accurate parallaxes ($\text{\poe} > 5$) from those that do not.
 As expected, more distant sources tend to have lower signal-to-noise in parallax.
 In light of symbiotic binarity, we might expect to see some close-by objects have high \ruwe\ but also low \poe, since parallax error folds into the general astrometry errors that \ruwe\ characterizes.
 Indeed some of this trend is apparent but for sources within about 10~kpc, \ruwe\ can still be above 1.3 even when \poe\ is above 5.
 This observation gives some hope that \ruwe\ may be a valuable indicator for symbiotic stars even when their heliocentric distances are well-measured.